 If it freezes in winter where you live you will need to be very careful with your water bottles.
 Bring them inside when the temperatures fall below freezing.
-In the heart of winter you will find you need to bring them inside repeatedly during especially frigged days to insure the do not freeze.
+In the heart of winter you will find you need to bring them inside repeatedly during especially frigged days to insure they do not freeze.
 This is not only a hardship for you, but it is also dangerous for your rabbit to be without water for extended periods of time.
-In these extreme situations we tentatively suggest heated bowls.
+In these extreme situations I tentatively suggest heated bowls.
 When using water bowls vs. bottles you risk wet wool which in turn can create skin problems.
 To reduce the risk of frozen wool & skin you will need to trim the wool around your bunnies face with round tip shears.
 Some angora bunnies will not need to be trimmed, but for others like the English Angora it is a must.
 Be sure to keep the facial wool as short as possible while using this method to provide water for your bunnies.
 Always check their face for any mats or skin issues.
 For safety purposes you will want to ensure you use the proper extension cord/s as well as protect any points that are plugged in outdoors from the elements.
 If you have multiple heated bowls you will want a pig tail power cord.
 Select the length/s you will need & the quantities.
 You will next need to protect these connections with weatherproof boxes.
 Last you need a main extension cord.
 Whatever you do, do not cheap out on your cords & connections.
 Improper cords & connections are dangerous.
-They can cause fires, shorts & make your circuit break box trip.
+They can cause fires, shorts & make your circuit breakers trip.
 Measure everything out prior to making any purchases so you know exactly what you will need.
 The easiest way to re-fill these types of water bowls is to use a watering can with a long spout.

 Rabbits in the wild do not eat pellets.
-Offering your rabbits plenty of fresh foods (and hay) more closely resembles a rabbits natural diet.
+Offering your rabbits plenty of fresh foods (and mixed hay/grasses) more closely resembles a rabbits natural diet.
 Use dark leafy greens that are richer in nutrients than the pale green types.
 Feed a minimum of three different types of greens daily.
 Don't stick to just one type.
 The following foods are safe for rabbits as long as they are free from chemical residues & fertilizers (organic is best):

 ⦁ Apple: Fruit, twigs/branches & leaves (not seeds)